slatedb/slatedb/docs/0001-manifest.md

 We [briefly discussed](https://github.com/slatedb/slatedb/pull/43/files#discussion_r1597489292) supporting mutable CAS operations with the two-phase write CAS pattern.
 There was [some disagreement](https://github.com/slatedb/slatedb/pull/43/files#r1597749655) about whether this was possible.
 It's conceivable that user-defined attributes might allow the two-phase CAS pattern to handle mutable CAS operations.
 We did not explore this since we decided to use incremental IDs for the manifest, which require only immutable CAS.

+### DeltaStream Protocol

+We [considered using a protocol](https://github.com/slatedb/slatedb/pull/43/files#discussion_r1597543706) similar to DeltaStream's.
+This protocol is similar to two-phase CAS, but uses a DynamoDB pointer to determine the current manifest rather than a LIST operation.
+This protocol wasn't obviously compatible with SST writes, though.
+We opted to have a single CAS approach for both the manifest and SSTs, so we rejected this design.

+### `object_store` Locking

+Rust's `object_store` crate has a [locking mechanism](https://docs.rs/object_store/latest/object_store/aws/enum.S3CopyIfNotExists.html).
+We briefly looked at this, but [rejected it](https://github.com/slatedb/slatedb/pull/43/files#discussion_r1597551287) because it uses a TTLs for locks.
+We wanted a CAS operation that won't time out.

 ## Addendum

 We found that Deltalake [has a locking library](https://github.com/delta-incubator/dynamodb-lock-rs).
 We thought it might be used for its LSM manifest updates, but it's not.
 We discuss our findings more [here](https://github.com/slatedb/slatedb/pull/24/files#r1582427235).